andybrucenet/aws-env-sysadmin/README.md

         AWS_IGW_ID='igw-a3c6b4c6'
         ```
      And we should be ready to go with the above values.
    * Create the stack.
-The following users our nifty Docker wrapper in conjunction with a python wrapper over the AWS cloudformation calls.
 First, we need to compress the template - as it is, it is slightly above the 51,200 character limit imposed by AWS.
 We use a tool called `cfn-check` (see https://www.npmjs.com/package/cfn-check); this tool not only verifies AWS CloudFormation templates, it also *compresses* the output.

         ```
         mkdir -p ./work